KenyanAudo03/NoteWave/README.md

 _____________________________________________________________________________________________________________
-# STEPS OF RUNNING THE NOTEPAD
+# STEPS TO MAKE THE APPLICATION RUNNING
 1. pip install -r requirements.txt
 2. python3 main.py  or the python version you are using
 3. Once its running Crtl+Click the link which is 127.0.0.1:5000